 Managing inventory can be a challenging task for many businesses.
 Inventory management impacts almost every aspect of your business, so it involves many complex challenges.
-Let’s try to understand some of the most common inventory challenges, and how efficient inventory management and accurate forecasting can help address them in an effective way.
+Let’s try to understand the challenges in inventory management and know how better forecasting can help in resolving them.

 Most of the inventory is located in the warehouse, and it’s constantly changing and in motion.
 Inventory management in the warehouse is a labor-intensive and complex process that involves steps such as receiving, putaway, picking, packing and shipping.
 It can be challenging to perform each of these activities in an efficient manner.